 Governmental Fund Financial Statements - Include a Balance Sheet and a Statement of Revenues, Expenditures, and Changes in Fund Balances for all major governmental funds and nonmajor funds aggregated.
-An accompanying statement is presented to reconcile and explain the differences in fund balances and changes in fund balances as presented in these statements to the net position and changes in net position presented in the government-wide financial statements.
+Accompanying statements are presented to reconcile and explain the differences in fund balances and changes in fund balances as presented in these statements to the net position and changes in net position presented in the government-wide financial statements.
 The Town has presented all major funds that met those qualifications.
-In addition, the Town has presented the library project fund as a major fund to remain consistent with prior years.

 Governmental fund financial statements are reported using the current financial resources measurement focus and the modified accrual basis of accounting.
 Revenues are recognized as soon as they are both measurable and available.
 Revenues are considered to be available when they are collectible within the current period or soon enough thereafter to pay liabilities of the current period.
 For this purpose, the Town generally considers revenues to be available if they are collected within 60 days of the end of the current fiscal period, with the exception of reimbursement-based grants, which use a period of one year.
-Property taxes, licenses and permits, intergovernmental revenue, and interest associated with the current fiscal period are all considered to be susceptible to accrual and so have been recognized as revenues of the current fiscal period.
+Property taxes, licenses, and permits, intergovernmental revenue, and interest associated with the current fiscal period are all considered to be susceptible to accrual and so have been recognized as revenues of the current fiscal period.
 Expenditure-driven grants are recognized as revenue when the qualifying expenditures have been incurred and all other grant requirements have been met.
 All other revenue items are considered to be measurable and available only when cash is received by the government.

 TOWN OF MEREDITH, NEW HAMPSHIRE

 NOTES TO THE BASIC FINANCIAL STATEMENTS

 AS OF AND FOR THE FISCAL YEAR ENDED

-DECEMBER 31, 2022
+DECEMBER 31, 2023

 Expenditures generally are recorded when a liability is incurred, as under accrual accounting.
-However, debt service expenditures, as well as expenditures related to compensated absences, are recorded only when payment is due.
+However, debt service expenditures, as well as expenditures related to compensated absences and claims and judgments, are recorded only when payment is due.